Gibraltar released the ship after receiving assurances the vessel would not head to countries sanctioned by the EU.

 “The Iranians are reducing their commitments to try and force Europeans to come to some kind of an agreement to move forward and see the economic benefits they have been promised,” she added.

-European Commission spokesman Carlos Martin Ruiz de Gordejuela told a media briefing in Brussels the decision was “inconsistent” with the agreement.
+But such action would be “inconsistent” with the JCPOA, European Commission spokesman Carlos Martin Ruiz de Gordejuela told a media briefing in Brussels.

 “And in this context, we urge Iran to reverse these steps and refrain from further measures that undermine the nuclear deal,” he said.

 France’s Foreign Ministry on Thursday called on Iran to refrain from any activities that did not comply with its 2015 nuclear deal obligations.

 “Iran must refrain from any concrete action that is not in line with its commitments and that may hinder de-escalation efforts,” foreign ministry spokeswoman Agnes von der Muhll told reporters.